exhuma/python-course-basic/git/slides/index.rst

   * Latest snapshot is kept in full.
 After packing, a similar approach to deltas is used (using packfiles).

-* Nearly all operations executed locally (no network overhead).
+* Nearly all operations executed locally.
 * Strong integrity (SHA1 hashes of snapshot content).
+* Possibility to modify any aspect of a commit even after it's made.
+* Distinguishes between "author" and "committer".
+* Possibility to digitally sign commits.

 .. note::